rafael-santiago/helios/src/include/toolsets/ffmpeg/README.md

 # A simple ffmpeg toolset

-The idea under this toolset is be extensible.
+The idea under this toolset is to be extensible.
 So, "from factory" you will find few automations for commons tasks that anybody could do using ffmpeg tool, which covers:

 - A *MP4* conversor (internal task-name: ``mp4conversor``)